ILIAS-eLearning/ILIAS/tests/README.md

 - doingSomeOperationGeneratesSomeResult
 - someResultOccursUnderSomeCondition
 - whenDoingSomeBehaviourThenSomeResultOccurs

+##### Current state
+The style how methods are named in the tests are different the most common two are lower camel case and snake case.

+###### Proposal
+A more or less recent study has shown that *snake_case* and *CamelCase* provide the same readability.
+However the new class names in ILIAS are *CamelCase* and the old ones *lowerCamelCase*.
+Therefore, the new test methods should be written in lower camel case to match the camel case class names in a more consistent way.

 #### Further improvements
 If the test code is still hard to understand following improvements could be made after